The sweet potato is called a superfood for good reason.

 They are a carbohydrate, as are all vegetables.
 An average sweet potato has about 26 grams of carbs, which is why it is extremely filling too.
 While many people are afraid of carbs, the truth is that there are good carbs and bad carbs and sweet potatoes are good carbs.
 The trick is to enJOY the natural sweet goodness of the sweet potato and avoid adding lots of sugar and fat.

 Never throw away the skins.
 They are high in fiber and other nutrients so even if you are making mashed sweet potatoes I recommend baking them up, reserving the mash, and enJOYing the skins.
-This version makes them into a meal by adding kale, blue cheese, and nuts.
+The version below makes them into a meal by adding kale, blue cheese, and nuts.